 "With God all things are possible", Matt.19:26.

-Some years ago a friend of mine contracted cancer.
-His wife had the terrible task of caring for him as he slowly deteriorated.
-I know exactly how she felt, for my own son went through a similar slow death.
+In my last parish a member told me of the dark years she spent caring for her husband as he slowly died from cancer.
+I knew exactly how she felt, for my own son went through a similar slow death.
 There is lots of pain in such a loss.
 Anyway, he started going to healing services and was convinced that he would be healed.
 As he deteriorated, some of his prayer-partners approached his wife and told her that the problem was her's.
 She doubted, as Sarah doubted, and because of her faltering faith, her husband was dying.
 Their intentions were good, but their actions were evil.
-My friend's wife was destroyed, and now, not only did she have to deal with the loss of her husband, she had to deal with her own sense of guilt, as if the fault was her's.
+She was destroyed, and now, not only did she have to deal with the loss of her husband, she had to deal with her own sense of guilt, as if the fault was her's.

 It is clear from the scriptures that faith is an essential element in our approach to God.
 The problem we face is to know what faith entails.
 I remember my own confusion as a young person.
 To my mind, faith was a doubt-free reliance on God.
 As I could never achieve such a perfect state, I was left in limbo.

-Faith is reliance, stickability, dependence, firmness.... in God's Word, his promises, his covenant/agreement.
+Faith is reliance, stickability, dependence, firmness.... in God's Word, his promises, his covenant agreement with us.
 Faith is a reliance on the notion that what God promises, he will do, because nothing "is too hard for the Lord."
 It is quite a false notion to believe that God will do what we want him to do as long as we can conjure up a form of doubt-free faith.
-Faith is a reliance, not on our own desires, needful or not, but rather on the promises of God.
+Faith is a reliance, not on our own desires, needful or otherwise, but rather on the promises of God.
 Nor must our faith in the Lord's Word be doubt-free.
 Faith as small as a mustard seed can move the mountain.
-Our reliance on the promise may well be filled with doubt, but reliance is what is important, not the doubts.
+Our reliance on the promise may well be filled with doubt, but reliance is what is important, not doubts.
 Initially Abraham believed and finally Sarah believed, Heb.11:11.
-They relied on the promise, with all their many questions.
+They relied on the promise, with all their many questions, doubts and fears.

 Abraham and Sarah's faith was repeated by the remnant people of Israel all the way through to the disciples of Jesus.
 Mary knew to sit at Jesus' feet to hear his words of life.
-We, the true descendants of Abraham and Sarah, the body of Christ, do well when we rest on the promises in God's Word.
+We, the true descendants of Abraham and Sarah, the body of Christ, do well when we rest on the promises in God's Word as they did.

 Consider the meaning of the word "faith" and define how it is properly applied.